lucyamy/LapX9C10X/README.md

     LAPX9C10X_X9C503       (50 kOhm)
     LAPX9C10X_X9C104       (100 kOhm)

-or can be the actual resistance of the potentiometer (in kilohms), as measured between VH/RH  and VL/RL (when the chip is powered on).
+or can be the actual resistance of the potentiometer (in kilohms), as measured between **VH/RH**  and **VL/RL** (when the chip is powered on).
 Using the actual resistance will of course give more accurate results, as the tolerance of the parts is ±20%.

 The chips contain non-volatile memory, and can be programmed to power up to any of the 100 available wiper positions. **LapX9C10X** has a function to save to this memory.

-When using **LapX9C10X** functions that are passed a 0-99 wiper position, or a 0-max resistance, any value that is higher than the maximum is changed to the maximum.
+When using **LapX9C10X** functions that are passed a 0-99 wiper position, or a 0-max resistance, any value that is less than zero is changed to zero, and any value that is higher than the maximum is changed to the maximum.

 The functions provided by **LapX9C10X** are:

 void begin();